 As the term itself evokes, the Future of Work is about knowing how the world of work (the nature of work, the workers and their skills, and the workplace) may evolve in the future.

 As stated above, all the leading consultancies (Deloitte, McKinsey, Bain, BCG), HR blogs, and other organisations such as the OECD, the ILO (International Labour Organisation), and the World Economic Forum, amongst many others, have published their reports and definitions of it.
 You can pick the definition that resonates most with you.

-Regardless of the specific definition you have selected, there are some commonalities between them all.
-One of them is the presence of trends or drivers impacting the future, technology, and AI in particular being very salient.
+Regardless of the specific definition, you have selected, there are some commonalities between them all.
+One of them is the presence of trends or drivers impacting the future, technology and AI, in particular, being very salient.
 As Gibson famously said: “the Future is already here -it’s just not evenly distributed”.

 “The Future is already here -it’s just not evenly distributed”.

-We cannot know precisely the future, but the future is shaped by actions, trends, and drivers in the present, so we can try to forecast or predict it, however inaccurately that might be, by observing these trends and drivers.
+We cannot know the future precisely, but the future is shaped by actions, trends, and drivers in the present, so we can try to forecast or predict it, however inaccurately that might be, by observing these trends and drivers.